dawnsmithcyber/-dawnsmithcfe4ever-del/README.md

 * **The Goal:** The goal was to master the attacker's methodology to identify better, exploit, and remediate vulnerabilities within a secure environment.
 * **The Outcome:** I gained hands-on experience with the fundamental stages of an engagement—Information Gathering (Reconnaissance), Enumeration, and Exploitation—using industry-standard tools like Nmap and GoBuster.
 By successfully identifying vulnerabilities within a target web server and utilizing the Metasploit Framework to gain unauthorized access, I developed a practical understanding of how attackers bypass security controls.
 This lab reinforced the critical importance of the 'think like a hacker' approach to identify and remediate security gaps before malicious actors can exploit them.

+### 📊 Activity Logs: Configured Diagnostic Settings to track both "Service" and "Blob" level metrics. ✅

+I just completed a hands-on demo setting up Azure Storage Account Logs.
+I see why this can be a game-changer for visibility.
+Without access to these logs, an attacker could steal data, and you’d be left in the dark.

+Investigative Impact:
+* Scope: Targeted an Azure Storage Account used for sensitive financial data.
+* Activity Logs: Configured Diagnostic Settings to track both "Service" and "Blob" level metrics.

+Here is the reasoning I learned:
+This setup allows a SOC Analyst to spot (ATO) Account Takeover or Data Exfiltration in real-time.

+Key Takeaway: If you don't log it, you can't investigate it. - Another reminder why digital integrity is so important in an investigation.

+---

 ## 📉 Growth & Metrics
 * **Currently Learning:** Azure Storage Account Logs Setup & Azure Monitor Logs